 The days of the week this event repeats.
 An array of integers.
 Each integer represents a day-of-week, with

-What time-of-day this event starts.
+The time of day this event starts.
 Something that will parse into a Duration.
 If defined,

-What time-of-day this event ends.
+The time of day this event ends.
 Something that will parse into a Duration.
 If omitted, your events will appear to have the default duration.
 See defaultAllDayEventDuration, defaultTimedEventDuration, and forceEventDuration for more info.